abhinavmall/Stocks-App/README.md

 [![CircleCI](https://circleci.com/gh/abhinavmall/Stocks-App.svg?style=svg)](https://circleci.com/gh/abhinavmall/Stocks-App)

-# FreeCodeCamp Web App: Stocks App
+# Stocks App
+Freecodecamp Web Application Project 1

-## User stories:
+### User stories:
-1. I can view a graph displaying the recent trend lines for each added stock.
+* [ ] I can view a graph displaying the recent trend lines for each added stock.
-2. I can add new stocks by their symbol name.
+* [ ] I can add new stocks by their symbol name.
-3. I can remove stocks.
+* [ ] I can remove stocks.
-4. I can see changes in real-time when any other user adds or removes a stock.
+* [ ] I can see changes in real-time when any other user adds or removes a stock.

 Deployed at: ```https://abhinavmall-stocks-app.herokuapp.com/ ```